cloudigrade/cloudigrade/docs/dev-houndigrade-cluster-setup.md

 ## Checking via the console.

 It is important that you have only one availability zone in the Auto Scaling Group, or celery will not get the messages to houndigrade.
-Navigate to EC2 > Under EC2 > AUTO SCALING > Auto Scaling Groups select your Auto Scaling group for the cluster.
+Navigate to the EC2 console.
+On the left, under AUTO SCALING > Auto Scaling Groups select your Auto Scaling group for the cluster.
 Under "Details" observe "Availability Zones".
 There should only be one.
 Set ``HOUNDIGRADE_AWS_AVAILABILITY_ZONE=<your availability zone>``

 If you forgot to give your cluster only one subnet, you will probably have multiple availability zones.